sebhildebrandt/systeminformation/README.md

 - systeminformation website updated and extendet with full documentation and examples [systeminformation.io][systeminformation-url]
 - lot of minor improvements

 Breaking Changes in version 5: you will see several breaking changes for the sake of a more consistent API interface and to be future proof.
-Read the [detailed Version 5 changes][changes5-url].
+Read the [detailed version 5 changes][changes5-url].

 I did a lot of testing on different platforms and machines but of course there might be some issues that I am not aware of.
 I would be happy if you inform me when you discover any issues.
 Issues can be [opened here][new-issue].